Background about Nick Anderson

 an associate editorial cartoonist and illustrator.
 He was promoted

 to chief editorial cartoonist in September 1995.
-In addition

 to the Pulitzer, Nick's professional awards include first-place